 OHA agreed with SBA and explained further that “[i]f Appellant’s interpretation were correct, § 121.404(g)(4) would become largely meaningless, as there would be no need to clarify that a procuring agency could not claim goaling credit for new orders issued to a prime contractor following a merger or acquisition, if the prime contractor were not eligible for such orders in the first instance.”
-OHA doubled down on this holding in the more recent Size Appeal of EBA Ernest Bland Assocs., P.C., SBA No. SIZ-6139 (2022), in which it denied, for the same reasons, the appellant’s argument that “a prime contractor who recertifies as other than small as a result of a merger or acquisition is not eligible to receive a small business set aside award.”
+OHA doubled down in the more recent Size Appeal of EBA Ernest Bland Assocs., P.C., SBA No. SIZ-6139 (2022), in which it expanded the Odyssey holding to GSA’s Federal Supply Schedule (FSS).
+In that case, OHA concluded that a contractor that had certified as small when it was awarded an FSS contract was still eligible to compete for a task order set aside under the FSS even after it had merged with another firm and was no longer small.

 These cases should provide a breath of fresh air for small business contractors that are contemplating potential mergers and acquisitions but worry that such transactions could affect their eligibility to continue performing under pre-existing set-aside contracts.
 There are exceptions to the general rule announced by OHA, however, so government contractors should consult an attorney to gain a full understanding of the impact that a potential merger or acquisition will have on their eligibility for future work.